sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

 1. Verify the pcied running status
    - If it's not running, report the error status and go to the next
 2. Verify the pcie config file "/usr/share/sonic/platform/pcie.yaml" exists
-3. Verify the "PCIE_DEVICES" has "status" field set to "SUCCESS"
+3. Verify the "PCIE_DEVICES" has "status" field set to "SUCCESS" in state DB

 ## Test case # 7 Data for psud daemon
 ### Test objective